All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will sermorelin make me gain weight?

-No. Sermorelin does not cause weight gain.
+No. Sermorelin doesn't cause weight gain.
 It supports lean muscle preservation, which may slow the rate of scale weight loss slightly compared to losing muscle along with fat.
-However, your body composition will be significantly better, and your long-term metabolic rate will be better preserved.
+But your body composition will be significantly better, and your long-term metabolic rate will be better preserved.

 Can I use sermorelin with tirzepatide if I have type 2 diabetes?